EdAlegrid/m2m-websocket-application-demo/README.md

 This is a quick demo on how to integrate *m2m* into your websocket application project.
 It also demonstrates how *m2m* can easily break up your application using a microservices architecture pattern.

-The demo consists of a simple front-end setup using websocket browser client and a back-end server using node, ws module and express.
+The demo consists of a simple front-end setup using a browser websocket client and a back-end server using node, ws module and express.

 The back-end server can be hosted from any computers - Linux, Windows or Mac.
 The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2*.